Wednesday, January

 If curriculum were in my hands,

-I would make Debate mandatory.
+would make Debate mandatory.

-Debate would do away with the --position by sound bite--approach,
+away with the --position by sound bite--approach,

-the notion that opinion is truth
+the notion that opinion is truth,

 and the assumption that emotion equals reasoning.